 The City Commission has established the targeted minimum reserve balance in the City's general fund unassigned fund balance equal to 25% of the general fund's subsequent fiscal year budgeted operating expenditures.
-For purposes of this calculation, the subsequent fiscal year budgeted operating expenditures do not include capital outlay expenditures, funding of reserves nor the debt service expenditures for the Capital Improvement Series 2015 note; Public Improvements, Series 2011 bonds; and the Non-advalorem Bond, Series 2021 because the debt service for these debt issues are reimbursed through an agreement with Polk County, Florida.
+For purposes of this calculation, the subsequent fiscal year budgeted operating expenditures do not include capital outlay expenditures, funding of reserves nor the debt service expenditures for the Capital Improvement Series 2015 note; and the Non-advalorem Bond, Series 2021 because the debt service for these debt issues are reimbursed through an agreement with Polk County, Florida.